 Stand or sit with arms extended to the sides.
 Make small circles forward for 30 seconds, then backward.
 Increase circle size as you feel stronger.

-This improves shoulder mobility and tones arms—perfect for moms dealing with nursing hunch.
+This exercise improves shoulder mobility and tones arms, ideal for moms dealing with nursing-related posture issues.

 8. Side-Lying Leg Lifts

-Lie on your side, bottom leg bent for stability.
+Lie on your side, with the bottom leg bent for stability.
 Lift the top leg slowly to hip height, then lower.
-Do 10 reps per side.
+Do 10 repetitions per side.

-It targets outer thighs and hips, helping with balance and reducing hip pain common after birth.
+This exercise targets the outer thighs and hips, improving balance and reducing hip pain common after childbirth.

 9. Deep Belly Breathing

-Sit or lie down, place a hand on your belly.
-Inhale deeply to expand your belly, exhale to draw it in toward your spine.
-Do this for 5 minutes.
+Sit or lie down, placing a hand on your belly.
+Inhale deeply to expand your belly, then exhale to draw it in toward your spine.
+Continue for five minutes.

-Breathing exercises reconnect you with your core and reduce stress.
-They’re a foundation for more advanced moves.
+Breathing exercises reconnect you with your core and reduce stress, forming a foundation for more advanced movements.

 10. Gentle Stretching Routine

-Nourish your body with good food alongside these routines—check out related tips in our nutrition category.
+Complement these routines with a nutritious diet—explore our tips in the nutrition category.
 You’ve got this, mama.
 Share your progress in the comments below!